Community Detection and Stochastic Block Models: Outline

 }

-\subsection{Outline}
+\section{Outline}

-In the next section, we formally define the SBM and various recovery requirements for community detection, namely weak, partial and exact recovery.
-We then describe in Sections \ref{exact}, \ref{weak}, \ref{almost}, \ref{partial} recent results that establish the fundamental limits for these recovery requirements.
-We further discuss in Section \ref{learn} the problem of learning the SBM parameters, and give a list of open problems in Section \ref{open}.
+In the next section, we formally define the SBM and various recovery requirements for community detection, namely exact, weak, and partial recovery.
+We then start with a quick overview of the key approaches for these recovery requirements in Section \ref{tackle}, introducing the key new concepts obtained in the recent developments.
+We then treat each of these three recovery requirements separately for the two community SBM in Sections \ref{exact}, \ref{weak} and \ref{partial} respectively, discussing both fundamental limits and efficient algorithms.
+We give complete (and revised) proofs for exact recovery and partial proofs for weak and partial recovery.
+We then move to the results for the general SBM in Section \ref{general}.
+In Section \ref{others} we discuss other block models, such as geometric block models, and in Section \ref{open} we give concluding remarks and open problems.